Social cognitive theory: Physical activity

-Physical activity levels, on average, decline during one’s life – particularly during adolescence.
+Physical activity levels, on average, decline during one's life – particularly during adolescence.
 SCT can be used to explain the most prevalent contributing factors to this marked decrease in physical activity among adolescents and then develop appropriate intervention methods to best change this phenomenon.
 One study in particular addresses this subject through the SCT framework.
 Researchers mailed questionnaires to a random sample of 937 undergraduate students in the U.S. to measure the influence of personal, behavioral, and environmental factors on exercise behavior change.
 For both men and women, increased self-efficacy was the most important predictor in signifying positive changes to exercise behavior and physical activity.

 SCT can be applied to public health campaigns in an attempt to foster a more healthy public through exercise; as it relates, multiple studies find self-efficacy as the most important variable in predicting high- or low-levels of physical activity.

+Child rearing studies have also looked at the link between television viewing habits of children and the impact that parents have.
+In 2012 Zimmerman et al. conducted a pilot trial to help tackle the obesity problem in children.
+In their clinical trial, they implemented SCT's theoretical foundations of self-efficacy, outcome expectation, and volitional control.
+These were used in order to create behavior changes in the parents.
+The SCT's implication of outcome expectations proved to be very valuable in changing television viewing habits.

 AIDS

 Miller's 2005 study found that choosing the proper gender, age, and ethnicity for models ensured the success of an AIDS campaign to inner city teenagers.
 This occurred because participants could identify with a recognizable peer, have a greater sense of self-efficacy, and then imitate the actions to learn the proper preventions and actions.